 Any Windows 2000 or newer Terminal Server suffices (Server2019 or Server-2022 is recommended).
 Property Boulevard discourages the use of SmallBusinessServer.
 For best performance, we suggest the following specifications:

 On-premises deployment without a terminal server (peer-to-peer) is a viable deployment for a small or mid-size office that requires limited or no remote users.
 In this type of deployment, a single computer should be designated as the database server where the database folder should be shared on the local area network.
 Any PC (or MAC with Windows session) running on Windows XP or newer operating system suffices.
 For best performance, we suggest the following specifications:

 Because the physical size of the hard disk is set at 2.5” or 3.5,” larger capacity is achieved by increased density.
 Because higher density may result in lower performance and lower reliability, we suggest a hard disk not larger than 500 GB (0.5 TB).

-Because SSD deteriorates over time, we do not recommend SSD unless you plan to upgrade the server every two years.
-If you plan to utilize the computer for more than 30 months, we recommend HD instead of SSD.
+Because low quality SSD deteriorates over time, we do not recommend [inexpensive] SSD unless you plan to upgrade the server every two years.
+If you plan to utilize the computer for more than 30 months, we recommend 15K RPM HD or a reliable SSD.